 These considerations, along with many others, make it critically important for hospitals of all sizes and in all regions of the country to adopt comprehensive and custom-tailored compliance policies and procedures.

-Federal Health Care Compliance Counsel for Hospitals Nationwide
+Healthcare Compliance Attorneys for Hospitals Nationwide

-Key Federal Health Care Compliance Considerations for Hospitals
+Key Federal Healthcare Compliance Considerations for Hospitals

-1. Compliance Program Documentation
+1. Corporate Compliance Program Documentation